sudowing/u2f-server/README.md

 ## Prerequisites

-The [`u2f js api`](https://developers.yubico.com/U2F/Libraries/Using_a_library.html) requires the web client be served via https .
+The [`u2f js api`](https://developers.yubico.com/U2F/Libraries/Using_a_library.html) requires the web client be served via https.
 This requirement creates a hurdle for developers to get up and running.
 For development, this project uses an NGINX proxy with https enabled.

 The webserver resolves to domain names, so you'll have to add the domain ([`example.com`](https://example.com) is the default) to your local system (`/etc/hosts` or appropriate file)